 Understanding the sales process is the biggest hurdle for beginning freelance travel writers.

 What does it take to sell your travel articles?
 How do you find editors and publications to pitch?
-Why hasn’t the editor replied to my query letter?
-What do I need to do to get my article published?
+Why hasn’t the editor replied to your query letter?
+What do you need to do to get your article published?

 The questions come fast and furiously.

 Selling your travel articles can be a daunting task when you’re a novice.
 Most people aren’t very good at selling.
 And getting an article accepted by an editor is all about selling your story idea successfully.

-New writers have so many questions with every step that many of them simply give up.
+New writers have so many questions with every step of the sales process that many of them simply give up.

-That’s how it is starting out.
-However, I can assure you that once you’ve been through the sales process a few times it gets infinitely easier.
+But that's when you're just beginning.
+I can assure you, once you’ve been through the sales process a few times it gets infinitely easier.
 Things that took hours to do in the beginning will only take a fraction of the time later on.

-To talk about the sales process, you need to have something to sell.
-For travel writers that means you have some solid, viable story ideas to get started.
+To talk about any sales process, you need to have something to sell.
+For travel writers that means you have some solid, marketable story ideas to get started.
 Now what?

-In simplest terms, my sales process starts with pitching a story idea.
+In simplest terms, my process starts with pitching a story idea.
 Once I have an assignment, I travel to the destination.
 Finally I write the article.
 Pitch.
 Travel.
 Write.
 That’s the birds-eye view.

 Here's my sales process in a little more detail.
-This is the process that works for me over and over again:
+This process has worked for me over and over again, and it's worked for the writers I coach.
+Once you have a story idea, these steps kick in ...

 In my sales process, I don’t take a trip until I have an assignment.
-So once I target a destination and have a story idea, it’s time to do some research.
+So once I target a destination and have a story idea that I think I can sell, it’s time to do some research.